 Pursuant to the Lewis Separation Agreement, Mr. Lewis' employment was terminated without cause under the Lewis Employment Agreement.
-Mr. Lewis continued as a full-time employee of the Company until December 31, 2022, during which time he generally continued to receive his regular executive compensation and benefits, except that he did not participate in the Company's business units including pricing strategies, inventory management, supply chain management and tariff mitigation; (ii) strategic projects and initiatives as identified by the CEO; (iii) setting the fiscal 2023 annual operating budget; and (iv) ensuring timely transition of his duties.
-Following his separation, subject to continued compliance with his post-employment restrictive covenants, Mr. Lewis became eligible to receive the severance benefits he was contractually entitled to receive under the Lewis Employment Agreement described above, that is, (i) payments of 1.5 times his base salary (totaling \$825,00) plus 1.0 times the Fiscal 2022 target bonus (\$495,000), payable over 18 months, (ii) health insurance benefits for 18 months (with a value of approximately \$423,760 on his departure date).
+Mr. Lewis continued as a full-time employee of the Company until December 31, 2022, during which time he generally continued to receive his regular executive compensation and benefits, except that he did not participate in the Company's Fiscal 2023 cash or equity incentive programs.
+His duties during this period included assisting the CEO or his designees with: (i) setting and executing the strategy of operation of the Company's business units including pricing strategies, inventory management, supply chain management and tariff mitigation; (ii) strategic projects and initiatives as identified by the CEO; (iii) setting the fiscal 2023 annual operating budget; and (iv) ensuring timely transition of his duties.
+Following his separation, subject to continued compliance with his post-employment restrictive covenants, Mr. Lewis became eligible to receive the severance benefits he was contractually entitled to receive under the Lewis Employment Agreement described above, that is, (i) payments of 1.5 times his base salary (totaling \$825,00) plus 1.0 times the Fiscal 2022 target bonus (\$495,000), payable over 18 months, (ii) health insurance benefits for 18 months (with a value of approximately \$7,439) and (iii) vesting with respect to a pro rata portion of his time-based Fiscal 2021 RSUs based on days employed during the vesting period (representing 6,956 RSUs with a value of approximately \$423,760 on his departure date).